-This data privacy information serves to inform you about our handling of your personal data.
-To make the processing of your data as transparent as possible, we would like to provide you with the following overview of processing operations.
-In order to guarantee fair processing, this data protection declaration contains general information about our handling of your data as well as information concerning your rights according to the General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).
+This privacy statement informs you about how we treat your data.
+To make the processing of your data transparent, we would like to provide you with the following information to give you an overview of these processing operations.
+To keep things fair, we additionally want to inform you about your rights pursuant to the EU-General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).

 We will inform you in detail about

 III.
 Data Processing on our Social Media